The Do's and Don'ts of Pet Dental Care

 February 17, 2014 MedVet Indianapolis

-Dental care and oral health for our pets has become a popular topic among pet parents and veterinarians.
+Dental care and oral health for our pets have become popular topics among pet parents and veterinarians.
 It can be hard to know what we should and shouldn’t do for our pet’s dental care.
 Here are some hints to keep your dog and cat’s teeth healthy.
 Do ask your veterinarian about your pet’s oral health.
 Veterinarians are trained to look for signs of dental disease in our pets.
-If we recommend a dental…
+If we recommend a dental cleaning,…

 Dr. Jerry Klein Discusses How to Protect Your Pet on Cold Days